sayandbera/StopWatch/README.md

 # Jetpack Compose Stopwatch

+Uploading recommended.mp4…

-https://github.com/sayandbera/StopWatch/assets/138639834/8c95a597-95be-427f-b72a-04cf57912a8b Welcome to the Jetpack Compose Stopwatch repository! 🚀 This application is a simple yet powerful stopwatch built using Jetpack Compose, Dagger-Hilt, and Android services.
+Welcome to the Jetpack Compose Stopwatch repository! 🚀 This application is a simple yet powerful stopwatch built using Jetpack Compose, Dagger-Hilt, and Android services.

 ## Features